maximilianuz/globalcoordinator/README.md

 - **Tailwind CSS** (Via CDN for instant utility styling)
 - **Luxon** (Precise timezone management)
 - **html-to-image** (For clipboard screenshots)

-## 📦 Quick Deployment
-Since the entire application lives in a single static `index.html` file, you can deploy it for free in seconds:
-1. **GitHub Pages:** Upload `index.html` to a repo and enable Pages.
-2. **Vercel / Netlify:** Drag and drop the folder containing `index.html` into your dashboard.
-*No `npm install` or build processes required!*

 ---

 <h1 id="español">🌍 Global Time Coordinator</h1>